-Table 87: Standard settings for mouse interface (PS/2)
+Table 87: Default settings - mouse interface (PS/2)

 Because of general PC specifications, this interface should be handled with extreme care with regard to EMC, location of cables etc. It should therefore only be used for service.

 Make sure the connections for the PS/2 keyboard and PS/2 mouse are not swapped.